MaxCri81/Hotpicks/README.md

 # Hotpicks
-Generate random number from the highest frequency numbers
+Returns the highest frequency numbers in a dataset of 10_000_000 random numbers using vectorization.